 Alcohol and Drug Abuse

 Hence, it is wise to stay away from alcohol and drug addiction.
 But if a person is addicted to them, he/she should gradually give up on these habits as sudden discontinuation can lead to ‘withdrawal syndrome’.
-In such a case, the person suffers extreme anxiety, diarrhea, tightness in the chest, sweating, difficulty in breathing, shivering and becomes fidgety.
+In such a case, the person suffers extreme anxiety, diarrhoea, tightness in the chest, sweating, difficulty in breathing, shivering and becomes fidgety.

 Effects of Alcohol and Drug Abuse

-- A person suffering from alcohol or drug abuse commonly becomes dull, antisocial, depressed, tired, aggressive, etc..
+- A person suffering from alcohol or drug abuse commonly becomes dull, antisocial, depressed, tired, aggressive, etc.

 Prevention and Control

-- Help from family and friends could do a lot of damage control as people are closer to family and friends.
+- Avoidance of peer pressure could help in bringing down these habits to a large extent.
+Help from family and friends could do a lot of damage control as people are closer to family and friends.
 Hence, talking to our loved ones helps in coming up with such situations.